 3. Last-Known-Good Rollback

-The clever part: we don't rollback to previous commit—we rollback to last working commit.
+The clever part: we don't rollback to the previous commit, we rollback to the last working commit.

 Every successful deployment saves the commit SHA.
 On failure, restore that exact version.
 Two broken commits in a row?
 Still safe.